getcarina/getcarina.com/_best-practices/docker-best-practices-image-repository.md

 the Docker Hub Registry has official images from software providers, including companies that provide operating systems.
 Providers of official images in the Docker Hub Registry include Ubuntu, MySQL, Golang, and many others.
-You can pull official images with shortened calls.
+You can pull official images with shortened calls that are consistent with the name of the images' providers.

 For example, `docker pull mysql` asks for all official images contributed by MySQL.